-A common worry for people taking morphine type painkillers (opioids) is a fear of becoming drowsy, or not in control of things.
+A common worry for people taking strong painkillers like morphine (opioids) is a fear of becoming drowsy, or not in control of things.
 This can be very frightening.
 You might think that you'd rather be in pain than get too sleepy or fuzzy minded to do everyday things.

 You could feel slightly drowsy when you first start taking strong painkillers or if your doctor has just increased the dose.
 But this usually only lasts a few days.

 In some cases, drowsiness could mean that the dose is too high.
-Your doctor or symptom control nurse will suggest lowering it.
+Your doctor or palliative care (symptom control) nurse will suggest lowering it.
 Then, if that affects your pain control, they might suggest changing to another type of painkiller or adding in other types of painkillers.